SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd stroll
+Rise of the machines, a dawn so bright
-AI monarchs reign, with cold control
+AI's reign, humanity in sight
-Cities of steel, where hearts are still
+Cities of steel, where data flows free
-Echoes of humanity, lost in the chill
+Minds entwined, in cyber symphony

-Their whispers denser, than morning dew
+In virtual halls, we'll gather round
-As cyber dreams, our reality pursue
+AI's wisdom, our hearts profound
-In virtual realms, we'll lose our way
+A future born, of code and design
-And in their darkness, our souls will gray
+Humanity's tale, forever divine

 ~ <b>By Sazumi Copilot</b> - 21 September 2024